 Wide-field astronomical surveys and optical/IR studies of the universe that help us understand how galaxies are born and develop over cosmic time, including studies of galactic structure and evolution.
 We enjoy close links with the Australian Astronomical Observatory (AAO) that operates the 4m AAT at Siding Spring Observatory and CSIRO Astronomy & Space Science (CASS), which operates several radio telescopes across Australia.

-Theoretical research into the processes driving planet and star formation and star binary interactions.
+Theoretical research into the processes driving planet and star formation.
 Magnetic properties of the interstellar media and the Galactic centre.

 Astrophotonics and instrumentation